 Generally, computer science students learn about the inner workings of computers, but also the internal software and applications.
 As one of the most in-demand fields today, computer science is widely popular and competitive.
-In fact, most computer-related jobs are some of the highest-paying jobs.
+In fact, computer-related jobs have some of the highest salaries out there.

 The most common way of entering computer science is through a classic 4-year degree.
-A bachelor’s degree in computer science or other related specialties like information technology or software engineering is quite heavy on the math, mechanical, and electrical sciences (with some unrelated general education requirements courses peppered in).
+A bachelor’s degree in computer science or other related specialties is heavy on the math, mechanical, and electrical sciences.
+In addition, expect to find other unrelated general education requirements courses peppered in.

-Many people think computer science is just a bunch of technical jargon and logical problem-solving, but students are surprised to find it requires a lot of creativity and analytical thinking.
+Many people think computer science is just a bunch of technical jargon and logical problem-solving.
+However, students are surprised to find it requires a lot of creativity and analytical thinking.

 Another misconception: that image of computer scientists sitting behind their (many) computer screens all day with little to no human interaction.
 In fact, coding, problem-solving, and working projects all require team-based effort.

 With the various paths leading to a career in the computer science field, there are just as many possible destinations.
 If you are interested in studying computers or technology, you may be wondering: “Which computer science career is right for me?”

 Choosing a computer science path depends on the person, but this list can help you narrow down your options.